alexwlchan/alexwlchan.net/src/_drafts/getting-credentials-for-an-assumed-iam-role.md

 We could also set the `DurationSeconds` parameter, which configures how long the credentials are valid for.
 It defaults to an hour, which is fine for my purposes -- but you might want to change it if you have longer sessions, and don't want to keep re-issuing credentials.

-Once I've got some credentials, I need to write them to `~/.aws/credentials`.
+Note that I'm using two Python 3 features here: [f-strings for interpolation](https://www.python.org/dev/peps/pep-0498/), which I find much cleaner, and the `*` in the argument list creates [keyword-only arguments](https://www.python.org/dev/peps/pep-3102/), to enforce clarity when this function is called.

+### Store the credentials in ~/.aws/credentials

-The format is something like this:
+The format of the credentials file is something like this:

 ```
 [profile_name]
 aws_access_key_id=ABCDEFGHIJKLM1234567890
 aws_secret_access_key=ABCDEFGHIJKLM1234567890

+[another_profile]
+aws_access_key_id=ABCDEFGHIJKLM1234567890
+aws_secret_access_key=ABCDEFGHIJKLM1234567890
 aws_session_token=ABCDEFGHIJKLM1234567890
 ```

+Each section is a new AWS profile, and contains an access key, a secret key, and optionally a session token.
+That session token is tied to the `RoleSessionName` we gave when assuming the role.

-We could try to edit this file by hand -- or we could use the [configparser module](https://docs.python.org/3/library/configparser.html) in the Python standard library, which is meant for working with this type of file.
+We could try to edit this file by hand -- or easier, we could use the [configparser module](https://docs.python.org/3/library/configparser.html) in the Python standard library, which is meant for working with this type of file.

 First we have to load the existing credentials, then look for a profile with this name.
-If it's present, we replace it; if not, we create it first.
+If it's present, we replace it; if not, we create it.
 Then we store the new credentials, and rewrite the file.
 Like so: